Andy Smith (footballer, born 2001): Career

 Smith was born in Banbury and grew up in the East Riding of Yorkshire.
 He began his career at Hull City in 2011, and made his first-team debut on 10 August 2021 in the EFL Cup.
 He moved on loan to Salford City later that month.

 On 14 January 2022, Smith was recalled from his loan at Salford City by parent club Hull City and immediately loaned to Grimsby Town for the remainder of the season.
-Smith played the full 90 minutes of the 2022 National League play-off Final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.
+Smith played the full 90 minutes of the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.

-On 28 July 2022, Smith signed a new two-year contract with Hull City, before returning to Grimsby Town on a season-long loan deal.
+On 28 July 2022, Smith signed a new two-year contract with Hull City, That same day Smith returned to Grimsby Town on a season-long loan deal.

+Smith was part of the Grimsby team that reached the FA Cup quarter final for the first time since 1939, an unused substitute in the victory over Premier League side Southampton that secured that achievement, he did play the full 90 minutes of the quarter final defeat against Brighton & Hove Albion.

+On 24 January 2024, Smith joined League One club Cheltenham Town on loan until the end of the season.

+In February 2025 he moved on loan to Gillingham.
+In June of the same year, he rejoined Gillingham on a permanent contract.